wultra/docucheck/docs/Writing-Wultras-Documentation.md

 | Chapter 4.2                 | `#chapter-42` |
 | Carthage (experimental)     | `#carthage-experimental` |

+You can also use special anchor values of `#` and `#top` that link to the top of the current page.
+This is especially helpful in a sidebar of a single page documentation.

 ### Email

 Our preprocessor cannot automaticaly detect emails in the text, just like GitHub does and therefore you have to make a full link with email (e.g. link with `mailto:` scheme).
 For example: